cgarciae/quantile-regression/main.md

     return [np.clip(xs[i], 0, 3) for i in range(len(xs)) for _ in range(2)]
 ```

-Now for a given `x` we can compute the quantile values and then use these to compute the conditional piecewise density function of `y` given `x`.
+For a given `x`, we can compute the quantile values and then use these to compute the conditional piecewise density function of `y` given `x`.

 ```python